IBM-Cloud/terraform-provider-ibm/website/docs/d/enterprise_accounts.html.markdown

 * `id` - The unique identifier of the accounts.

 * `accounts` - A list of accounts.
-Nested `resources` blocks have the following structure:
+Nested `accounts` blocks have the following structure:
 	* `url` - The URL of the account.
 	* `id` - The account ID.
 	* `crn` - The Cloud Resource Name (CRN) of the account.